rage/java-programming/data/part-2/4-methods.md

 <!-- Jos ollaan tarkkoja niin pääohjelma eli main on itsekin metodi.
 Kun ohjelma käynnistyy, kutsuu käyttöjärjestelmä main:ia.
 Metodi main on siis ohjelman käynnistyspiste, jonka ylimmältä riviltä ohjelman suoritus lähtee liikkeelle.
 Ohjelman suoritus loppuu kun päädytään mainin loppuun. -->

-Strictly speaking the main program (`main`) itself is a method.
+Strictly speaking, the main program (`main`) itself is a method.
 When the program starts, the operating system calls `main`.
-The main method is the starting point for the program, since the execution begins from its first row.
+The main method is the starting point for the program, since the execution begins from its first line.
 The execution of a program ends at the end of the main method.

 <!-- <programming-exercise name='Tekstin tulostus' tmcname='osa02-Osa02_21.TekstinTulostus'> -->